mycodedstuff/db-migration/README.md

 ##### 2. Table Partition Support

-Option `partitionMap` can be used to provide partition names for a particular table.
+Option `partitionOptions` can be used to provide partition names for a particular table.
 When supplied this with option the mentioned partitions will be included as separate tables and will share the schema of the parent table name supplied in key

 > Note: Currently both the parent table `Issues` and it's partitions will be included in validation.
 This option is useful for application managed partitioning.